supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex5_Attacks.md

 ## Lab objectives
  In this lab, you will understand the following:
-- Understand the Attacks.
+- Task 1: Understand the Attacks
   - Attack 1 - Persistence with Registry Key Add.
   - Attack 2 - User Add and Elevate Privilege
   - Attack 3 - DNS / C2
-- Understand Detection Modeling.
+- Task 2: Understand Detection Modeling.

 ## Estimated timing: 10 minutes